Gravity is a force that attracts objects to each other. It is what keeps the Moon in orbit around the Earth and the Earth in orbit around the Sun.

 Gravitational field strength is different on the Moon, in space and on Earth.

-Which means you will weigh more on Earth compared to on the Moon and in space.
+This means you would weigh more on Earth than on the Moon or in space.

-The mass of an object is the same no matter where it is.
-However, an object’s weight can change if it enters somewhere with different gravitational field strength.
+An object’s mass remains the same regardless of its location.
+However, an object’s weight can change if it moves to a location with a different gravitational field strength.